Disability learning at home

 - using the school website or other existing school-wide communication systems to inform students, parents and carers about their learning

-- teaching and communicating online with students using the department’s email, G Suite for education or Microsoft Office 365 applications or existing tools and platforms
+- teaching and communicating online with students and their parents and carers using the department’s email, Google Workspace or Microsoft Office 365 applications or existing tools and platforms

 - providing ideas for instructional learning activities that parents and carers can complete with their children